 On my fourteenth birthday, Grandfather Simon felt it appropriate that I join in the ceremony of the pipe prior to his sharing of that evening’s story.
 I was honored to be accepted into the ritual, feeling it somehow symbolic of being welcomed into his circle of Ancient Storytellers.

 By now my Grandfather was deep into his “conversation with the whales” and did not respond when I nervously asked him if he’d heard the horn.
-I got out of my sleeping bag and went over by his side and began tugging on his blanket wanting him to please awake.
+I got out of my sleeping bag and went over by his side and began tugging on his blanket begging him to please awake.

 That morning my Grandfather awoke as usual…. silently beginning his methodic pursuit of preparing morning coffee.
-Together we sat by the rekindled fire waiting for the water to boil until I mustered up enough courage to share the story of my first encounter with my miniaturized nemesis and the surreal details in the events of last night.
+We sat by the rekindled fire waiting for the water to boil until I mustered up enough courage to share the story of my first encounter with my miniaturized nemesis and the surreal details in the events of last night.

 “So”…….after a long pause, he commented…..”Sounds like you’ve finally met up with Little Steve”.